 Father-Daughter Liver Transplant

-When Michael Cox was diagnosed with cryptogenic liver failure, his family was told he needed a liver transplant.
-His daughter, Shana, was immediately tested to become a living liver donor.
+Michael Cox was diagnosed with cryptogenic liver failure and told he needed a liver transplant.
+His daughter, Shana, immediately got tested to become a living liver donor.
 She was a match.

 After a successful surgery, both Michael and Shana recovered quickly.
 A few months later, Shana received more news – but this time, it was the happy kind.